-Ms Marloes Lagarde, MSc., Dr Lenie van den Engel-Hoek Radboud UMC, Department of Rehabilitation, Donders Institute for Brain Cognition and Behavior, Nijmegen, the Netherlands Source: Biomechanical aspects of nutritive sucking in infants: November 2017
+Ms Marloes Lagarde, MSc., Dr Lenie van den Engel-Hoek Radboud UMC, Department of Rehabilitation, Donders Institute for Brain Cognition and Behavior, Nijmegen, the Netherlands Source:

+Biomechanical aspects of nutritive sucking in infants: November 2017

 This was a cross-sectional prospective study, performed at the Radboud UMC in Nijmegen, the Netherlands.
-The results describe the biomechanical aspects of nutritive sucking in infants that were 2 - 5 months of age, while drinking from infant feeding bottles with the Philips Avent Natural bottle and teat.
+The results describe the biomechanical aspects of nutritive sucking in infants that were 2-5 months of age, while drinking from infant feeding bottles with the Philips Avent Natural bottle and teat.
 Nutritive sucking is considered one of the most complex activities of infancy, and is an indicator of central nervous system integrity.
 As such, Philips Avent, together with researchers and health care professionals, examined the biomechanics of nutritive sucking in newborns, and found distinct physiological patterns during the sucking and swallowing phases of breastfeeding.
-When examining these patterns with the Natural bottle, the flexible2, breast-like design of the teat resulted in similar nutritive sucking behaviors.
+When examining these patterns with the Natural bottle, the flexible, breast-like design of the teat resulted in similar nutritive sucking behaviors.

-- Infants between the ages of 2 5 months who receive feedings with the Philips Avent Natural bottle and teat show variations in suck-swallow ratios of 1:1 to 4:1 within a single feeding session - Infants also show variance in inhalation and exhalation after swallowing; exhalation after swallowing occurs often and on the feel of the breast pump insert.
-The Philips Avent teat enables these variable actions during nutritive sucking - The occurrence of the swallow non-inspiratory flow (SNIF) is significantly influenced by suck-swallow ratios, suggesting a possible role of the oral cavity in SNIF - Ultrasound videos during nutritive sucking with the Philips Avent Natural teat show normal peristaltic tongue movements, causing a natural deformity of the teat - The study authors concluded that biomechanical aspects of nutritive feeding seen in breastfeeding infants is closely mimicked with the use of the Philips Avent Natural teat
+- Infants between the ages of 2 5 months who receive feedings with the Philips Avent Natural bottle and teat show variations in suck-swallow ratios of 1:1 to 4:1 within a single feeding session - Infants also show variance in inhalation and exhalation after swallowing; exhalation after swallowing occurs often and this variation and adaptive variability is characteristic for typical human (oral) motor development.
+The Philips Avent teat enables these variable actions during nutritive sucking - The occurrence of the swallow non-inspiratory flow (SNIF) is significantly influenced by suck-swallow ratios, suggesting a possible role of the intra oral vacuum in SNIF - Ultrasound videos during nutritive sucking with the Philips Avent Natural teat show normal peristaltic tongue movements, causing a natural deformity of the teat - The study authors concluded that the ultrasound videos during nutritive sucking using the Philips Avent teats showed normal peristaltic tongue movements causing deformity of the teat.
+This was similar to the pattern seen in breastfeeding infants in an earlier ultrasound study.

-- The aim of this study was to describe the biomechanical aspects of nutritive sucking in infants of 2-5 months old while drinking with the Philips-Avent (Classic+, and Natural 2.0) teats - Improve the understanding of the process involved in "normal" feeding in infants - Examine the impact of bottle design on nutritive feeding in infants
+The aim of this study was to describe the biomechanical aspects of nutritive sucking in infants of 2-5 months old while drinking with the Philips-Avent (Classic+, and Natural 2.0) teats

+- Improve the understanding of the process involved in "normal" feeding in infants - Examine the impact of design on nutritive feeding processes in infants